Users who work with Apple's Notes and Reminders apps will certainly be pleased, as iOS 15 and iPadOS 15 include some useful new features.

 activity view

-The Notes app has had note-sharing features for some time, but in iOS 15, Apple is making it even easier to collaborate on a note with someone else.
-When you tap the three dots in the top right corner of a shared note or the little person icon, you'll be taken to the Activity view, where you can see what changes each person has made and who has interacted with the note.
-If you tap Highlights or swipe right on a note, you'll see an overview of the parts of the note each person contributed.
+The Notes app has offered note-sharing features for some time, but in iOS 15, Apple is making it even easier to collaborate on a note with someone else.
+When you tap the three dots in the top right corner or the small person icon on a shared note, you'll be taken to the Activity view, where you can see what changes each person has made and who has interacted with the note.
+If you tap "Highlights" or swipe right on a note, you'll see an overview of the parts of the note each person has contributed.

 Shared notes are clearer